Abishek Kannan Iyer

 Students

-Dewin Waranasinghe is a Masters student in group.
-His research focuses on the synthesis of new noncentrosymmetric chalcogenides by using stereochemically active lone pair containing metals.
+His research focuses on the synthesis of new noncentrosymmetric chalcogenides by combining stereochemically active lone-pair-containing cations with other acentric units.

 Former Students